29th July 2024

 The Domino Club

 The Domino Club is hidden within Lords Barbering – head down the back stairs where you’ll find a cool underground bar.
-From the cosy booths to the stage, which has played host to a long line of live jazz artists, The Domino Club has an old school vibe that will transport you back to the height of the prohibition.
-The one thing that doesn’t match up is their drinks – you won’t find moonshine here, it’s quality cocktails all the way, with many-an original alongside the classics.
+It has an old school vibe that will transport you back to the height of the prohibition.

 The Domino Club, 7 Grand Arcade, Leeds, West Yorkshire, LS1 6PG.